chemistrying/LibraryStockTaking/README.md

 * Allows deletion of inputs and undo deletions
 * Counts the number of books in a file
 * Clear guides
+* Checks inputs using a booklist predefined by users